 - 4.4.1 Included in the day to day management of the organisation are a number of key officers, systems and procedures designed to provide core elements of the internal control mechanism, with a nominated lead officer responsible for reviewing the effectiveness of these systems. - 4.4.2 There is a comprehensive system of performance management and review embedded within the Authority management structure and processes.
-The 2014/15 Service Delivery Plan broke down the Authority's key objectives for the year and identified a lead officer for each project.
+The 2015/16 Service Delivery Plan broke down the Authority's key objectives for the year and identified a lead officer for each project.
 A "traffic light" system identified the actual progress against targets throughout the year and any areas of concern with options to bring the project back on track were reported to management and the Performance and Scrutiny Committee.
-SMG received regular updates from managers on the delivery of services against targets throughout the year and this allowed senior management an opportunity to scrutinise progress.
-Performance against Local Performance Indicators is considered in depth each month by the Performance Management Group.
+SMG received regular updates from managers on the delivery of services against targets throughout the year

-- 4.4.3 The Risk Register was updated for new risks and the status of existing risks was reassessed during the year.
+- and this allowed senior management an opportunity to scrutinise progress.
+Performance against Local Performance Indicators is considered in depth each month by the Performance Management Group. - 4.4.3 The Risk Register was updated for new risks and the status of existing risks was re-assessed during the year.
 Risk management continued to be an integral part of the project management process and was a fundamental aspect of the business of the Authority. - 4.4.4 The Authority employed appropriate professional staff: - A Statutory Monitoring Officer (Section 5 LGHA) responsible for ensuring the legality of Authority actions and supporting the Committee decision making process.
 The Director of Legal Services fulfils this role and is a qualified and experienced lawyer.
-The Director of Legal services is supported by a suitably robust and fit for purpose legal team.
+The Director of Legal Services is supported by a suitably robust and fit for purpose legal team.
 No actions of the Authority were deemed ultra vires in the year and all relevant laws and regulations have been complied with so far as is known by the Monitoring Officer. - A Responsible Finance Officer (Section 73 LGA 1985) to ensure the proper and effective administration of the financial affairs of the Authority.
-The Deputy Chief Executive fulfils this role and is a qualified and experienced accountant.
-The Deputy Chief Executive is supported in this role by a Head of Finance and finance team that includes a number of professionally qualified and experienced finance staff.
-The Deputy Chief Executive ensures the Authority has an approved, realistic and affordable five year financial plan for both revenue and capital expenditure which links to the IRMP and the Service Delivery Plan.
-The financial planning process is well embedded and understood across the Authority by staff and Members.
+The Treasurer fulfils this role and is a qualified and experienced accountant.
+The Treasurer is supported in this role by a Head of Finance and finance team that includes a number of professionally qualified and experienced finance staff.
+The Treasurer ensures the Authority has an approved, realistic and affordable five year financial plan for revenue and capital expenditure which links to the IRMP and the Service Delivery Plan.
+The financial planning process is well embedded and understood across the Authority by staff and members.
 Details of the approved budget are available to all stakeholders in a simple and summarised statement on the Authority's website.

-The above statutory posts both are key members of SMG.
+The above statutory posts are key members of SMG

 - 4.4.5 Budget monitoring remained robust at strategic and service levels via the production of monthly financial monitors for cost centre managers.
-The "funds management" system prevents orders being raised against accounts with insufficient budget and provides an effective enhancement to the budget control process. - 4.4.6 Grant Thornton approved an unqualified Statement of Accounts for 2013/14 and it is anticipated this will be repeated in 2014/15.
-A presentation by the Deputy Chief Executive on the final accounts together with a detailed year-end report to the Authority helped communicate the year-end message to Members in a clear and understandable format.
+The "funds management" system prevents orders being raised against accounts with insufficient budget and provides an affective enhancement to the budget control process. - 4.4.6 Grant Thornton approved an unqualified Statement of Accounts for 2014/15 and it is anticipated this will be repeated in 2015/16.
+A detailed year-end report is presented to the Authority in a clear and understandable format.
 A simplified summary statement of accounts is available on the Authority's Website to ensure the outturn position is communicated effectively to all stakeholders.